The Holy Spirit or my conscience?

 Jesus is more than sufficient

-Just as today some Christians act as if Jesus Christ is not enough, so it was during the days of the early believers.
-There were some in Colossae who doubted the sufficiency of Christ, and therefore demanded rituals including circumcision, as necessary additions.
-In fact, their doubts led them to embrace some philosophies while strictly adhering to the traditions of men.
-Thus, they chose to follow the teachings of men instead of the teachings of Christ.
-This is why the Apostle Paul wrote that letter as a warning and also as a reminder of the fullness of Christ.
+Just as today, some Christians act as if Jesus Christ is not enough.
+Some in Colossae doubted the sufficiency of Christ and, therefore, demanded rituals, including circumcision, as necessary additions.
+Their doubts led them to embrace some philosophies while strictly adhering to the traditions of men.
+Thus, they chose to follow men’s teachings instead of Christ’s.
+This is why the Apostle Paul wrote that letter as a warning and a reminder of the fullness of Christ.
 He cautions us against allowing anyone to rob us of our adequacy in Christ.

 Faith, Forgiveness, and Victory

 To better appreciate our completeness in Christ, let’s explore three essential elements provided in Colossians chapter 2.
 The first element is found in verses 11-12.
 We learn that in Christ, our circumcision is not made with hands but made by Christ.
 This means circumcision is by faith in Christ alone.
-We know that the Old Testament ritual of physical circumcision is of no value unless one can obey the whole law perfectly.
-This is why Galatians 5:6 is emphatic that in Christ, faith expressing itself in love is more important.
+We know that the Old Testament ritual of physical circumcision is useless unless one can obey the whole law perfectly.
+This is why Galatians 5:6 emphasizes that faith expressing itself in love is more important in Christ.
 We are complete in Christ through faith in Christ Jesus.

 The second is found in verses 13-14.
 We were dead in sins until God made us alive in Christ by forgiving us of all our sins.
-We are therefore complete in Christ because we are alive in Christ and sin-free in Him.
-Verse 9 of Romans chapter 5 affirms this truth when it says that we are justified by the blood of Jesus.
+We are, therefore, complete in Christ because we are alive in Christ and sin-free in Him.
+Verse 9 of Romans chapter 5 affirms this truth when it says that the blood of Jesus justifies us.
 Praise God!
 It’s only Jesus Christ who can set you free from sin and also declare you debt-free.
 We are complete in Christ through the forgiveness of our sins.

 The third element of our completeness in Christ is found in verse 15.
-“He disarmed the rulers and authorities and put them to open shame, by triumphing over them in Him.”
-Through His death and resurrection, Jesus has gained victory over supernatural forces and evil agents working against you and me.
+“He disarmed the rulers and authorities and put them to open shame by triumphing over them in Him.”
+Through His death and resurrection, Jesus has gained victory over supernatural forces and evil agents working against us.
 We are winners because Jesus is a winner.
-We are therefore complete in Christ through victory over all evil powers and agents.
+We are, therefore, complete in Christ through victory over all evil powers and agents.
 What more can we ask for?

-Dear Christian, it’s either Jesus did all the work, or He did nothing.
-It is not 95% of what Jesus did plus 5% of what you add to it.
-I choose to believe 100% that Jesus completed His assignment concerning my redemption, and that is why I am complete in Him.
+Dear Christian, Jesus did all the work, or He did nothing.
+It is not 95% of what Jesus did, plus 5% of what you add.
+I believe 100% that Jesus completed His assignment concerning my redemption, which is why I am complete in Him.
 Jesus is all-sufficient.!

 Enjoy your identity in Christ by accepting your completeness in Him.
 And remember, it is in Christ Jesus that you are complete.
 Therefore, remain in Him-Colossians 2:6-7.